The Avenger (sculpture)

-Avenger (Polish: Mściciel) is a bronze sculpture dedicated to the victims of the Katyn massacre, located near Doylestown, Pennsylvania, United States.
+The Avenger (Polish: Mściciel) is a bronze sculpture dedicated to the victims of the Katyn massacre, located near Doylestown, Pennsylvania, United States.
 It is placed at the Polish military cemetery near the National Shrine of Our Lady of Czestochowa.
 It was designed by Andrzej Pityński, and unveiled on August 14, 1988.
 The sculpture has the height of 32.8 ft (10 m), and includes a bronze statue of a Polish hussar, a heavy-cavalry soldier in armour decorated with wings on his back, kneeling on one leg and supporting himself with a sword stuck into the ground, placed on a granite pedestal.

 History

 The monument was designed by Andrzej Pityński, and unveiled on August 14, 1988.
 It became a location to various celebrations organised by the Polish Army Veterans' Association in America.

 On April 18, 2010, diplomatic representatives of Poland laid flowers under the monument, in memory of 96 casualties of the crash of Tupolev Tu-154 aircraft in Smolensk, Russia, including President of Poland, Lech Kaczyński, First Lady Maria Kaczyńska, and other high-ranking government officials.
 The plane was en route to commemorations of the Katyn massacre anniversary.
 On April 10, 2011, one year since the disaster, and the monument pedetal was installed a plaque in memory of the event.
 The ceremony was attended by around 800 people, including Robert Kupiecki, the ambassador of Poland to the United States, and Ewa Junczyk-Ziomecka, the consul general of Poland in New York City.

-On August 15, 2021, Andrzej Pityński was commemorated in his hometown of Ulanów, Poland, with an unveiling a mural, depicting the sculpture Avenger.
+On August 15, 2021, Andrzej Pityński was commemorated in his hometown of Ulanów, Poland, with an unveiling a mural, depicting the sculpture The Avenger.
 It was painted by Michał Czerko and Michał Mach.